sentrie-sh/website/src/content/docs/reference/rules.md

 ## Non-Boolean Value Interpretation

-Sentrie rules can work with various data types, and when a rule's body or default doesn't explicitly return TRUE, FALSE, or UNKNOWN, the system infers the boolean outcome based on the value's truthiness.
-This follows intuitive rules:
+Sentrie rules can work with various data types, and when a rule's body or default doesn't explicitly return `true`, `false`, or `unknown`, the system infers the `true` or `false` outcome based on the value's truthiness.

+This follows the following intuitive rules:

 - nil and undefined values are considered false
 - boolean values are used as-is
 - strings are true if they have content (length > 0)
 - numbers are true if they're non-zero

-For collections like slices, arrays, and maps, truthiness depends on whether they contain elements.
+For collections like slices, arrays, and maps, truthiness depends on whether they contain elements:

 - Pointers and interfaces are true if they're not nil
 - struct values are considered true if they represent a non-nil struct instance